The 148th Day of the Year

-Another milestone in the progress of summer: from now through the middle of September, the chance for a day in the 90s is at least ten percent.
-The remaining temperature distribution for May 28th: 80s on 40 percent of the afternoons, 70s on 15 percent, 60s on 30 percent, and 50s on five percent.
+Another milestone in the progress of summer: from now through the middle of September, the chances of a day in the 90s are at least ten percent.
+The remaining temperature distribution for May 28: 80s on 40 percent of the afternoons, 70s on 15 percent, 60s on 30 percent, and 50s on five percent.
 The arrival of the final high pressure system of the month increases the likelihood for a very slight chance of frost tomorrow morning.
 The possibility of rain declines from yesterday’s 50 percent to 35 percent, but skies are often overcast: four years in ten allow almost no sun to shine through.

 George Borrow, Lavengro, 1851

-On the hinge of early summer, the balance of time and vegetation wavers and swings each day, inventories on either side holding seasonal tides in opposition, residue in compensation with new sprouts.
-This is a pivotal time that appears to be all in the favor of summer, but really is a door that opens back to spring, as well, allowing a kind of simultaneous passage to and from, eddies in the solar tides, receding and proceding.
+On the hinge of Early Summer, the balance of time and vegetation wavers and swings each day, inventories on either side holding seasonal tides in opposition, residue in compensation with new sprouts.
+This is a pivotal time that appears to be all in the favor of summer, but really is a door that opens back to spring, as well, allowing a kind of simultaneous passage to and from, eddies in the solar tides, receding and proceeding.

-On one side, the blossoms of late spring: the pink sweet rockets, the yellow swamp buttercups, the pale blue waterleaf, the violet wild geraniums, white Solomon’s plume, deep purple larkspur and columbine, the golden-pollen clustered snakeroot, the iris, the poppies, the peonies, the catchweed with its sticky burs, the wisteria, the honeysuckles, weigeilas, mock orange, the high locust clusters, yellow poplars and the fading privets.
+On one side, the blossoms of Late Spring: the pink sweet rockets, the yellow swamp buttercups, the pale blue waterleaf, the violet wild geraniums, white Solomon’s plume, deep purple larkspur and columbine, the golden-pollen clustered snakeroot, the iris, the poppies, the peonies, the catchweed with its sticky stems, the wisteria, the honeysuckles, weigelas, mock orange, the high locust clusters, yellow poplars and the fading privets.

-The two tides may overlap, and a drive south two hundred miles opens the door to middle summer; two hundred miles north early summer lies well behind the height of late spring.
+The two tides may overlap, and a drive south two hundred miles pulls up the tide of Deep Summer; two hundred miles north Early Summer lies well behind the height of Late Spring.
 None of that matters of course: all the seasons are constellations of Borrow’s “sweet things.”
 Whether one observes them or not, the particles of the landscape’s transition are particles of human transition.
-Physiology follows the lengthening day like the face of a sunflower.
+Physiology follows the lengthening day like the face of a sunflower follows the sun.

 1980: First multiflora roses opened under the apple tree today.